-Gajar Ka Halwa or Carrot halwa – An utterly delicious traditional sweet made of coarsely grated red carrots, slow cooked in ghee, milk, khowa and sugar is just remarkable.
-Yes, I just expressed poetically how tasty gajar ka halwa in winter actually is.
+Gajar Ka Halwa or Carrot halwa – An utterly delicious traditional Indian sweet recipe made of grated red carrots, slow cooked in ghee, milk, khowa and sugar is remarkable.
+Gajar Ka Halwa is a winter delicacy that needs no introduction!
 An Indian dessert loved by one and loved by all.

 On the blog, today is, the most loved Indian dessert Gajar Ka Halwa.
-I believe this Indian pudding which is also known as Gajrela does not need a great explanation.
-Because, its taste is well enough to express the emotion of every bite taken.
+I believe this Indian carrot pudding which is also known as Gajrela does not need a great explanation.
+Because, it’s taste is well enough to express the emotion of every bite taken.

 Tasting absolutely perfect in every bite with a little warmer tendency.
 Carrot halwa also loved with spoonful of milk and malai with cashews, pistachios and almonds sprinkled on top.